If you are overweight and have concerns that your weight may be affecting your health, then surgery may be right for you.

 Each patient recovers differently from an operation.
 For patients who have gastric sleeve or bypass, it is usually a 2-3 night stay in hospital.
 Lapband patients are an overnight stay.

 I am travelling from a distance/remote area.
-How long should I stay on the Sunshine Coast?
+How long will I be required to stay on the Sunshine Coast for post surgery?

 What follow up appointments will I need?